 Keith was appointed President and CEO in January 2006.
 Prior to that he held positions of Executive VP, Director of Vertical Business Units and VP of Sales and Marketing.
-He led the business units, overseeing the development and sales of solutions for all vertical markets.
-Keith is an expert in developing and marketing predictive analysis based solutions and has been driving the delivery of innovative solutions for 17 years to more than 1000 companies.
-He became part of the team in 1999 when ProModel acquired Sim-Tech, a simulation and scheduling solutions provider company Keith founded 1989.
-Prior to starting Sim-Tech he worked as an Application Sales Engineer for 5 years marketing computer-based code dating, bar coding and data collection equipment.
+He oversees the development and sales of solutions for all vertical markets.
+Keith is an expert in developing and marketing predictive analysis-based solutions and has been driving the delivery of innovative solutions for over 30 years to more than 1000 companies.
+He became part of the team in 1999 when ProModel acquired Sim-Tech, a simulation and scheduling solutions provider company Keith founded in 1989.
+Prior to starting Sim-Tech, he worked as an Application Sales Engineer for 5 years marketing computer-based code-dating, bar-coding, and data-collection equipment.
 Keith received a B.S. in Applied Science and Technology from Rochester Institute of Technology.

 Daniel K. Hickman is Chief Technology Officer of ProModel Corporation a leading provider of simulation-based, decision making solutions for enterprise performance improvement.
 Dan was named CTO in January 2007, assuming full management responsibility for delivering on the company's mission of enterprise decision modeling through predictive simulation solutions.
 Dan has a real passion for creating software that facilitates strategic decision-making.